The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy

 Consider two $m$-point $L$-loop gauge theory amplitudes, ${\cal A}^{(L)}_{m}$ and ${\widetilde {\cal A}}^{(L)}_{m}$, and assume that they are organized as in~\eqn{gaugeAmp}.
 Furthermore, label the two sets of numerators for each amplitude $n_i$ and $\tilde n_i$, respectively.
 If at least one of the amplitudes, say ${\widetilde {\cal A}}^{(L)}_{m}$, manifests the duality, we may now replace the color factors of the first amplitude with the duality-satisfying numerators $\tilde n_i$ of the second one.
 This gives the loop-level double-copy formula for gravitational scattering amplitudes \cite{BCJ,BCJLoop},

 where the gravitational coupling $\kappa/2$ compensates for the change of engineering dimension when replacing color factors with kinematic numerators.
-Remarkably, the nontrivial part is not that the replacement (\ref{ColorSubstitution}) gives gravity, but to find a representation of the gauge-theory amplitude that satisfies the duality in \eqns{BCJDuality}{BCJFlipSymmetry}.
+The most challenging aspect of double-copy construction is finding a representation of the gauge-theory integrand that satisfies the duality in \eqns{BCJDuality}{BCJFlipSymmetry}.
 For the replacement (\ref{ColorSubstitution}) to be valid under the integration symbol, it is important that the color factors not be explicitly evaluated by summing over the contracted indices.
 Under explicit evaluation it can turn out that certain color factors vanish, either by antisymmetry or by a special property of the group under consideration.
 We do not wish to impose any specific color-factor properties on the numerator factors, only generic ones.

 Standard methods such as Feynman rules, on-shell recursion~\cite{BCFW}, or generalized unitarity~\cite{UnitarityMethod,Fusing,TripleCuteeJets,BCFUnitarity}, generally do not naturally result in numerators obeying the duality.
 One straightforward (albeit somewhat tedious) way to find such numerators is to use an Ansatz which is constrained to manifest the duality and to match the correct amplitude~\cite{FivePointN4BCJ, SimplifyingBCJ}.
 Constructive ways to obtain numerators also exist~\cite{Mafra:2009bz, BjerrumMomKernel, MafraExplicitBCJNumerators, Mafra:2014oia, BjerrumManifestingBCJ,Carrasco2016ldy, DuTengBCJ, delaCruz:2017zqr, Bridges:2019siz}.